Louie-pixel/alx-higher_level_programming/README.md

-this is my first python project
+this is my first python projec12t